-- a sound card. - 32-bit or 64-bit version of Microsoft Windows XP, Windows Vista, or Windows 7.
+- a sound card. - 32-bit or 64-bit version of Microsoft Windows XP SP2 or later, Windows Vista, Windows 7, Windows 8, or Windows 8.1.
 Total Recorder may work with other operating systems but it has not been tested with these other systems.